Let's hear impressions from riders about their favorite gear that they used extensively this winter.

-This time, we looked at the gear used by Yuhei Yamada, who mainly skis in Hokkaido and Colorado and consistently produces his own video works every year.
+This time, we'll hear from Yuhei Yamada, who mainly skis in Hokkaido and Colorado, and consistently produces his own video works every year.

-is based in Sapporo, Hokkaido, a place blessed with powder snow, but spends most of the season skating on the streets, occasionally doing freeride.
+is based in Sapporo, Hokkaido, a place blessed with powder snow, but spends most of the season riding on the streets.
+He occasionally does freeride as well.

 Yuhei Yamada's setup